Premed 101: How to Get Into Medical School

 There are a lot of premed myths out there, and one of the biggest is the myth of the perfect premed.
 You do not have to be amazing in every part of your application to be considered for medical school.
 It only takes one medical school to give you a chance.It's impossible to calculate your chances of getting into medical school because it's based on details of your application and your story that are completely unique to you.Click To Tweet

 So don’t give up when you hear something pessimistic about your “chances.”
 It’s impossible to calculate your individual chances because it’s based on details of your application and your story that are completely unique to you.
+The question to ask is not whether you can get into medical school but how to get into medical school.

 [Related episode: What Are My Chances of Getting into Med School?]